How to ensure that students have a satisfactory experience and not drop out? .

 Leer en español: La educación virtual y su problema con la deserción de alumnos

 The coronavirus pandemic prevented face-to-face classes from taking their usual course.
 To avoid contagion, the countries decided to implement the distance education modality.
 Some institutions will continue under this modality, even once this quarantine ends.
 For example, the iProup website highlights that “virtual education is here to stay in undergraduate degrees”, since new forms of study adapted to this circumstance are designed.
+And while the new norm is still forming, the changes can make it difficult to keep up the good academic performance.
+That’s why it’s important for students to stay ahead of their schedule and reach out to professionals for custom essay writing help.
+While we’re getting used to virtual education, students must take measures to save their grades today.

 Another possibility would be, as highlighted by La Nación, the incorporation of dual classrooms.
 Basically, it would be complementing the classroom hours with virtual ones, through video calls and online educational management programs, but also with classroom attendance.